lvgl/docs_old/v7/intro/index.md

 *Note that the memory usage might vary depending on the architecture, compiler and build options.*

+## License
+MIT free, notice
+Let us know

+you get repos for free, and community support, best effort. if need more see the services

+## Repository layout
+- lvgl
+- lv_drivers
+- lv_examples
+- docs
+- blog
+- lv_sim_...
+- lv_port_...
+- lv_binding_..
+- lv_...

+stale

+## Release policy

+LVGL follows the rules of [Semantic versioning](https://semver.org/):
+- Major versions for incompatible API changes.
+E.g. v5.0.0, v6.0.0
+- Minor version for new but backward-compatible functionalities.
+E.g. v6.1.0, v6.2.0
+- Patch version for backward-compatible bug fixes.
+E.g. v6.1.1, v6.1.2

+Branches:
+- `master` most recent version, patches are merged directly here.
+- `dev` merge new features here until they are merged into `master`.
+- `release/vX` there is a branch for every major version to allow adding specific, not forward compatible fixes.

+LVGL has a monthly periodic release cycle.
+- **1st Tuesday of the month**
+   - Make a major, minor, or patch release from `master` depending on the new features.
+   - After that merge only patches into `master` and add new features into the `dev`.
+- **3rd Tuesday of the month**
+   - Make a patch release from `master`.
+   - After that merge the new features from the `dev` to `master` branch.
+   - In the rest of the month merge only patches into `master` and new features into `dev` branch.

+tags

+Side projects are update with best effort.

+Version support

 ## FAQ

 ### Where to get started?